cliffordp/cliff-wp-plugin-boilerplate/README.md

     * Rebuilt via React and JSX.
     * Requires React version 16.8+ to be able to use [Hooks](https://reactjs.org/docs/hooks-intro.html), which means we now require [WordPress version 5.2+](https://core.trac.wordpress.org/browser/tags/5.2/package.json) (from [May 7, 2019](https://wordpress.org/download/releases/))
     * Only loads CSS/JS for the Settings Page when we're on the Settings Page.
-    * Added a "greet box" in the heading area for things like your logo and social links.
+    * Added a heading area for things like your logo and [button links](https://developer.wordpress.org/block-editor/components/button/).
     * Added a few demo settings fields (like toggle) to help get up and running quickly.
 * [Hot Module Replacement (HMR)](https://parceljs.org/hmr.html) is now working when the plugin is active on a localhost WordPress installation.
 This is awesome because, for example, you could edit your PCSS from `p { color: blue; }` to `p { color: green; }` and your text will be green-colored before you can even switch back from your code editor to your web browser!
 (Yes, it works for JavaScript, too.)
 * Add easy asset handle maker to keep styles and scripts named consistently but uniquely.
 Example: `Plugin_Data::get_asset_handle( 'admin-settings' )`